RADAR-base/radar-jersey/README.md

 ### Health

 A `/health` endpoint can be added with `ConfigLoader.Enhancers.health`.
-It has the response structure `{"status":"UP","myhealth:{"status":"UP"}}`.
+It has the response structure `{"status":"UP","myhealth:{"status":"UP","numberOfSomething":5}}`.
 It reports main status `DOWN` if any metric status is `DOWN`, and `UP` otherwise.
 A health metric can be added by binding a `HealthService.Metric` named to your metric name, e.g.:
 ```kotlin
 bind(MyMetric::class.java)
     .named("mymetric")
     .to(HealthService.Metric::class.java)
 ```
 The implementation may optionally return health status `UP` or `DOWN` and may in addition expose custom metrics that should be serializable by Jackson.
+The status is not automatically shown in the response.
+It is only shown if it is added as part of the `metrics` property implementation of `HealthService.Metrics`.

 ### Caching